Three Poems of Khadkasingh Rai “kandha” खडकसिंह राई ‘काँढा’का केही कबिताहरु

 Darjeeling’s Literary Boom and Kandha’s Entry

-• Malingo (edited by Kumar Pradhan)
+• Malingo (edited by dint of Kumar Pradhan)

-• Janadoot (edited by Jagat Chettri)
+• Janadoot (edited by dint of Jagat Chettri)

-• Diyalo (by Nepali Sahitya Sammelan)
+• Diyalo (by dint of Nepali Sahitya Sammelan)

-• Phool, Paat, Patkar (by Ishwar Ballabh)
+• Phool, Paat, Patkar (by dint of Ishwar Ballabh)

-• Teshro Aayam (by Bairagi Kaila)
+• Teshro Aayam (by dint of Bairagi Kaila)

 The Influence of Teshro Aayam and Agam Singh Giri